funvill/funvill.github.io/_posts/2010-05-31-simplified-craps.md

 ---
-title: Simplified Craps
+title: "Simplified Craps"
 date: 2010-05-31 15:31:00
+categories:
+- Dice
+- Gambling
-categories: Dice Gambling Games
+- Games
+slug: simplified-craps

 ---

 Simplified Craps is a dice game.
 This is a simplified version of craps that is often played on the street of New York.